ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/pod.md

 kubectl describe pods first-pod
 ```

-* Gets all information about the `first-pod` pod.
+* This command retrieves comprehensive information about the specified Pod.
-* Pay attention to **Events** in the information.
-We can see the pod's history, what happened, what k8s did.
+* Pay particular attention to the **Events** section, which provides a chronological history of Pod lifecycle events:
-    * First, Scheduler makes node assignment,
+    * Initial node assignment by the Scheduler
-    * kubelet pulled the container image,
+    * Container image pulling by kubelet
-    * kubelet created the pod.
+    * Pod creation and startup processes

-### Seeing Pod Logs
+### Accessing Pod Logs

 ```shell
 kubectl logs <podName>